charles-m-doan/distinction-space/content/Supportive/_Rules_of_Elaboration.md

 ### Constraint

-When elaborating the Minimal Admissibility Framework (MAF), **do not use phrasing that presupposes reception, feedback, critique, misunderstanding, or dialogue directed at MAF itself**.
+When elaborating the Distinction Constraint (DC), **do not use phrasing that presupposes reception, feedback, critique, misunderstanding, or dialogue directed at DC itself**.

 In particular, avoid constructions that imply:

-* that MAF has been read, reviewed, or responded to,
+* that DC has been read, reviewed, or responded to,
-* that MAF has been misunderstood and is now being clarified,
+* that DC has been misunderstood and is now being clarified,
 * that objections have been raised and are being answered,
 * or that the framework occupies an established position within an academic discourse.